dailydotdev/docs/docs/key-features/community-picks.md

 :::info
 Please note that **we do not accept links with redirects**.
 So please share the final article URL and not a shortened URL from a provider such as bitly or rebrandly.

+Please also note that **submitting your own articles is not allowed.** Please share amazing articles from other authors that you have enjoyed.
 :::